Matt Doherty (basketball): Senior season

 Before his senior season, Doherty played on the 1983 United States Select team.

 Doherty was a co-captain of the 1983–84 team, along with Perkins and Cecil Exum.
-Doherty was also this team's assist leader, with 124 assists.
+Doherty was also the team's assist leader, with 124.
 He averaged 9.8 points and four rebounds per game.

-In his last ACC Tournament in 1984, Doherty was named as an All-ACC Tournament First Team selection.
+In his last ACC Tournament in 1984, Doherty was named an All-ACC Tournament First Team selection.
 He also was on the ACC All-Academic team.

 At North Carolina, Doherty was a four-year letterman.
 Doherty was the second person in ACC history to earn 1,000 points, 400 rebounds, and 400 assists over a collegiate career.
 In the four seasons Doherty played with North Carolina, the Tar Heels amassed a record of 117 wins and 21 losses and won the 1982 NCAA Division I men's basketball tournament.

 Doherty was the 1984 recipient of the Jim Tatum Memorial Award, an award given by the Chancellor of the University of North Carolina at Chapel Hill that honors athletes who also participate in community activities.

 Doherty graduated from UNC-Chapel Hill in 1984 with a degree in business administration.

 After college

 After graduating from UNC-Chapel Hill, Doherty entered the 1984 NBA draft.
 He was drafted by the Cleveland Cavaliers in the sixth round, with the 119th overall pick.
-Doherty signed a contract with the Cavaliers on September 25, 1984, only to see the contract voided two days later.
+Doherty ended up being cut by the Cavaliers on September 25, 1984.
 Doherty never played in the NBA.

-Doherty wanted nothing to do with basketball after seeing his contract get voided.
+Doherty wanted nothing to do with basketball after getting cut.
 He worked as a bonds salesman on Wall Street for three years, but hated it.
 Doherty admitted to quitting his Wall Street job at the press conference held shortly after he was named head coach of Notre Dame.

 Doherty moved to Charlotte, North Carolina, where he worked as an executive search consultant.
 Around the same time, Doherty did color commentary for North Carolina, Davidson, St. Francis (NY), and high schools in the Charlotte area.